 Hospitals that only have one pediatric heart surgeon on staff may not be able to meet your needs.
 One person can only cover so many patients simultaneously, especially on weekends or holidays.
-Duke has several board-certified congenital heart surgeons who are skilled in -- and in some cases have pioneered -- advanced surgical techniques for repairing children’s hearts.
+Duke has two board-certified congenital heart surgeons who are skilled in -- and in some cases pioneered -- advanced surgical techniques for repairing children’s hearts.

 Publicly reporting outcomes data demonstrates quality, transparency, and a commitment to improvement.
 Start by searching the STS Congenital Heart Surgery Public Reporting database for your hospital.
 If it isn’t listed there, beware.
 Ask where you can find your hospital’s operative survival rates.
 Remember, lower-risk procedures will have higher survival rates, and higher-risk procedures will have lower survival rates.
 Duke has reported its congenital cardiac surgery outcomes data to the STS since 2006.

 Do you have a cardiac intensive care unit specifically for children?

 Pediatric patients have unique needs.
 As you can imagine, children can be quite fragile and vulnerable while recovering from heart surgery, and it's important to have an experienced team managing their care.
 Duke Children’s new state-of-the-art, 20-bed Pediatric Cardiac Intensive Care Unit (PCICU) is one of the most technologically advanced in the state.
 Physicians and providers in the PCICU have advanced specialty training in caring for children with heart defects.